Classes begin quarterly

 - Students gain access to continuation courses that cover additional in-demand technologies, including Python, Java, C#, and Amazon Web Services.

-- Students receive an Award of Completion from UC San Diego Extension, showcasing their accomplishments to future employers.
+- Students receive an Award of Completion from UC San Diego, Division of Extended Studies, showcasing their accomplishments to future employers.

 - Students benefit from a wide array of career support services like resume and social media profile support, technical interview preparation, portfolio reviews, soft skills training, and 1:1 coaching to help them put their best foot forward in the industry.